Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 This applies to the US and other major powers too, said Mr Lee.

-“On US and China, everybody says they're not asking you to choose sides (but) everybody would like you on their side without choosing.
+"On US and China, everybody says they are not asking you to choose sides.
+But everybody would like you on their side," he said.

-“And sometimes they make it quite clear that this is their wish, and you have to find a way to do business with both of them and not to be closed off on one side,” he said.
+“And sometimes they make it quite clear that this is their wish, and you have to find a way to do business with both of them and not to be closed off from one side or the other."

-That meant that “if you enter into an agreement with a country which doesn't subscribe to US principles, or which is a problem to the US, this deal is off”, said Mr Lee.
+That meant that “if you enter into an agreement with a country which does not subscribe to US principles, or which is a problem to the US, well, this deal is off", said Mr Lee.

 Mr Lee noted that countries in the Asia-Pacific region, including the US’ own allies and friends, all have dealings with China, such as Japan, Korea and Australia.

-“So this is a situation which many countries in the world will be in, and I do not think that the outcome will be that we are going to have a completely lopsided world in which one party will be alone and all the other countries will be on one side,” said Mr Lee.
+"So this is a situation which many countries in the world will be in.
+And I do not think that the outcome will be that we are going to have a completely lopsided world in which one party will be alone and all the other countries will be on one side.
+It is not credible," said Mr Lee.

 ASEAN’S INFLUENCE